-You may also step on the subdivisions in addition to the downbeats and upbeats: left foot on 1, right foot on +, left foot on 2 (quick-quick, slow); or left foot on 1, right foot on 2, left foot on + (slow, quick-quick); or left foot on 1, right foot on +, left foot on 2, right foot on + (quick-quick, quick-quick).
+You may also step on subdivisions in addition to beats: left foot on 1, right foot on +, left foot on 2 (quick-quick, slow); or left foot on 1, right foot on 2, left foot on + (slow, quick-quick); or left foot on 1, right foot on +, left foot on 2, right foot on + (quick-quick, quick-quick).

 The third and more advanced way to dance milonga is called milonga traspie.
-Meaning stumble, traspie refers to the stumble like steps used to reduce the weight change, thus slows down the pace of the dance.
+Meaning stumble, traspie refers to the stumble like step used to slow down the pace of the dance.

-When the foot is blocked by an obstacle, it could either cross over to land on the other side of the obstacle, or rebound back.
+When the foot is blocked by an obstacle, it could either cross over to land on the other side of the obstacle, or it could retreat.
 Similarly, there are two types of milonga traspie.